"Vegas is the new Ibiza.”

 What began as an underground scene with below-the-radar desert parties, is now the home of the Electronic Daisy Carnival and a four-mile stretch of land that hosts all ten of the world’s highest paid DJs on a weekly basis.
 But this all didn’t happen overnight—here's a brief history of how Vegas became a destination for EDM.

 MOVIN' IN THE DESERT

-Throughout the 1990s, there were parties here and there at unconventional locations around town, but the true catalyst of the now booming electronic music scene in Vegas comes from the Desert Move party in 1996.
+Throughout the 1990s, there were parties at unconventional locations around town, but the true catalyst of the now booming electronic music scene in Vegas comes from the Desert Move party in 1996.

-Desert Move was the first party of its kind in Las Vegas.
-This was the first time a dance music-focused party had big brand sponsors and radio station support; the ability to purchase tickets through Ticketmaster; and a stacked lineup featuring dance music legends like Josh Wink, Derrick May, Dmitry from Deee-Lite, WestBam, and more.
+The first party of its kind in Las Vegas, this was the first time a dance music-focused party had big brand sponsors and radio station support— and a stacked lineup featuring dance music legends like Josh Wink, Dmitry from Deee-Lite, WestBam.

-Partygoers took a bus into the desert about an hour outside of town until they reached Desert Move.
-Organizers orchestrated a pop-up production involving impressive sound systems and transformative lighting and lasers.
-This was the party that every key player in the dance music scene attended—from Insomniac’s Pasquale Rotella, to iconic local DJ Robert Oleysyck.
+Partygoers took a bus into the desert about an hour outside of town, where organizers orchestrated a pop-up production involving impressive sound systems and transformative lighting and lasers.
+Every key player in the dance music scene attended—from Insomniac’s Pasquale Rotella, to iconic local DJ Robert Oleysyck.

 A DJ'S UTOPIA

 Utopia is strongly regarded as the last Vegas electronic-focused nightclub of the pre-casino nightlife era.
 It was a stand-alone club located on the Strip, tucked behind where Hard Rock Cafe is today.